Catholic Men’s Daily Devotional and Bible Study – 1st Week of Advent – Friday – Matthew 9:27-31

 1) Despite the advances of technology, most types of blindness remains incurable.
 Marvel at Christ’s absolute power to fix broken eyes with a simple touch of His hand.

-3) Advent is a time of mysterious power in the Church as the Body of Christ anticipates the Incarnation.
-Starting today, read the Gospel from the daily Mass and pray for Christ to help you to enter into the great blessings of Advent.
+3) Advent is a time of mysterious power in the Church as the Body of Christ anticipates the Truth Himself coming into a world desperately lost in the darkness of sin.
+During Advent, reflect upon Living in the Truth of Christ (CCC 2465-2470) and pray for Christ to help you desire the light of Truth and live in imitation of Him.